onionshare/onionshare/BUILD.md

 pip3 install -r install\requirements-windows.txt
 ```

-Download and install pywin32 (build 221, x86, for python 3.6) from https://sourceforge.net/projects/pywin32/files/pywin32/Build%20221/.
-I downloaded `pywin32-221.win32-py3.6.exe`.
+Download and install pywin32 (build 223, x86, for python 3.7) from https://github.com/mhammond/pywin32/releases/tag/b223.
+I downloaded `pywin32-223.win32-py3.7.exe`.

 Download and install Qt5 from https://www.qt.io/download-open-source/.
-I downloaded `qt-unified-windows-x86-3.0.4-online.exe`.
+I downloaded `qt-unified-windows-x86-3.0.5-online.exe`.
 There's no need to login to a Qt account during installation.
-Make sure you install the latest Qt 5.x.
-I installed Qt 5.11.0.
-You only need to install the `MSVC 2015 32-bit` component, as well as all of the the `Qt` components, for that that version.
+When you can select components, install the `MSVC 2015 32-bit` component from Qt 5.11.1 (or whatever the latest Qt version is).

 After that you can try both the CLI and the GUI version of OnionShare: